Just read this and thought it might help many of you . . .

 Drugs hijack the natural reward system of humans.
 Smoking a joint feels like the relaxation similar to two hours in the gym.
 Heroin gives a pleasure similar to “runners high,” the euphoric state experienced during long distance running.
 But, like all mood-altering drugs, the pleasure is stolen.
 It has not been gained honestly through effort, achievement or challenge.

 Processed food hijacks the taste buds, stealing pleasure without giving nutrition.
+It’s so important that we focus our diets to incorporate nutrition for getting healthy whilst also having a small amount of processed foods too.
+Everyone knows that the key to a healthy diet is eating everything in moderation.
 In nature, foods that taste good are good for us.
 Sweetness is an indicator of calories.
 Saltiness is an indicator of mineral content.
 A bittersweet taste, like lemon, is a sign of cleansing acids and vitamins.
 We like food with fats and oils because they supply calories and essential fatty acids.
 Natural oils and fats are high in calories and fat-soluble vitamins.
 Healthy food has a wholesome taste, a pleasure intended to reinforce healthy behavior.

 KEY: Compulsive addictive obsessive overeaters binge to find peace.
 By running from fear it controls them.